rhythm16/rhythm16.github.io/cool.md

 permalink: /drinks/
 ---

-# Stuff I'm currently working on turning into a blog post...(may never happen tho!)
+These are stuff I'm currently working on turning into a blog post...(may never happen tho)

 ## General topics
 * GCC inline assembly